-FREE SHIPPING ON ORDERS OVER $299
+FREE SHIPPING OVER $99!

-Written by Fergus Masons • November 08 Indoor Lemon Tree
+Written by s • Indoor Lemon Tree

 Growing your own lemons is easy if you live in California or Florida, but for most Americans the climate means it isn’t an option.
 Or does it?
 In fact if you know what you’re doing it’s possible to grow a lemon tree indoors, and there are a lot of benefits in doing that.
 A small tree is an attractive addition to your home.
 It adds a touch of natural freshness with its subtle aroma.
 And of course, if you treat it properly, it will deliver regular crops of juicy lemons.